dotnet/docs/docs/standard/serialization/binaryformatter-migration-guide/migrate-to-protobuf-net.md

   - "objects, serializing"
 ---

-# Migrate to protobuf-net
+# Migrate to protobuf-net (binary)

-[protobuf-net](https://github.com/protobuf-net/protobuf-net) is a contract-based serializer for .NET code that writes data in the _protocol buffers_ serialization format engineered by Google.
+[protobuf-net](https://github.com/protobuf-net/protobuf-net) is a contract-based serializer for .NET code that writes data in the binary _protocol buffers_ serialization format engineered by Google.

 - By default, both public and non-public types are serializable.
 Every type needs to provide a parameterless constructor.
 - protobuf-net requires each serializable type to be annotated with `[ProtoContract]` attribute.